Manage Account Users

 Groups are an easy way to organize and manage multiple users.
 If you have multiple individuals who need the same kind of calendar access, create a group.
 Then you can set the calendar permissions for the entire group, and add or remove individual users from the group as needed.

-When you add an account-based calendar user to your calendar, you can include them in a group:
+When you add an account user, you can add them to an existing group:

 • Click Save.